 The Ultimate Guide to Construction Retainage

-September 18, 2023
+Published Sep 18, 2023

-Key Takeaways:
+Key Takeaways

 • Retainage is the practice of holding back a portion of progress payments on a job to ensure the successful completion of each milestone.

-• Retainage rates can be either fixed or variable, and typically represent around 5-10% of a job’s total payment.
+• Retainage rates can be either fixed or variable and typically represent around 5-10% of a job’s total payment.

 • Consistent recording, tracking, and communicating with project owners can ensure you’re reimbursed on time for any retainage held back.

-What is retainage?
+What is Retainage?

 Although retainage rates can vary, you’ll typically encounter a range from five to ten percent.
 Even at the lower end, this can be a sizable chunk of money, especially for new businesses and smaller contractors who might not have the resources and cash reserves to easily overcome this impact to their cash flow.
-What’s more, typical contractor profit margins and retainage amounts usually fall within a similar range, which means fulfilling your contractual obligations on every project is essential to fully recovering your profit on each job.
+What’s more, contractor profit margins and retainage amounts usually fall within a similar range, which means fulfilling your contractual obligations on every project is essential to fully recovering your profit on each job.

-How to calculate retainage
+How to Calculate Retainage

 Retainage in a construction project can be either fixed or variable.